 *As some commenters here have already noted, the bracelet on this piece is in fact NOT polished, so the timekeeper seems to be a perfect tool watch for those who can afford paying around $8000 for it.
 Sorry about my mistake, I stand corrected.

 And the verdict?
-The 2010 MY Rolex Oyster Perpetual Submariner Date retains its crown of a de facto industry standard of dressy diving watches, offering its prospective owner perfect legibility even in the worst conditions, a maximum of comfort both when wearing business attire and a wet suit, and a dangerous feel of security that only a COSC-certified “superlative chronometer” can provide.
+The 2010 MY Rolex Oyster Perpetual Submariner Date retains its crown of a de facto industry standard of dressy diving watches, offering its prospective owner perfect legibility even in the worst conditions, a maximum of comfort both when wearing business attire and a wet suit, and a dangerous feeling of security that only a COSC-certified “superlative chronometer” can provide.

-Rolex Oyster Perpetual Submariner Date 116610LN automatic diving watch specification
+Rolex Oyster Perpetual Submariner Date 116610LN specification

 Price: $8000 (Retail)